-LAGC IFQ Possession Limits:
+LAGC IFQ Possession Limits and LA Quota Transfers to LAGC IFQ vessels:

-The Council is planning to develop measures that will increase the LAGC IFQ possession limit to improve overall economic performance of the LAGC IFQ component.
+The Council is planning to develop measures that will increase the LAGC IFQ possession limit and allow LA vessels to transfer IFQ to LAGC IFQ vessels to improve overall economic performance of the LAGC IFQ component.
 The Council is taking action to ensure that the LAGC IFQ component remains profitable, and that there is continued participation in the General Category fishery at varying levels.
 To do so, the action will consider approaches that aim to reduce the impacts of decreases in ex-vessel price and increases to fixed costs (e.g. maintenance and repairs) and variable costs (e.g. trip expenses including fuel, food, oil, ice, and water), on vessels and crews.